-The vesting of restricted stock held by executive officers generally will be accelerated if the Company terminates the executive without cause or the executive, after a change in control, terminates for "good reason," subject to a minimum six month vesting period from the grant date and certain other limitations under the Incentive Plan and the awards agreements.
-The Compensation Committee also has discretionary authority to accelerate the exercisability of any or all options and the vesting of other awards under the Incentive Plan in a change in control or other context.
+In addition, the vesting of restricted stock held by executive officers generally will be accelerated if the Company terminates the executive without cause.
+The Compensation Committee also has discretionary authority to accelerate the exercisability of any or all options and the vesting of other awards under the Incentive Plans in a change in control or other context.

-In addition, the Company has established an executive officer salary deferral plan for Messrs.
+Furthermore, the Company has established an executive officer salary deferral plan for Messrs.
 Siegel, A. Coppola, Anderson and E. Coppola pursuant to which participants are entitled to defer compensation until the earlier of a specified date established by the participant or his death.
 This plan provides that participants become 100% vested upon a change in control in all amounts credited to their accounts.